data-preservation-programs/singularity/docs/en/cli-reference/storage/update/uptobox.md

       Get it from https://uptobox.com/my_account.

+   --private
+      Set to make uploaded files private

    --encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

+   --description
+      Description of the remote.

 OPTIONS: